 Local nail salons (according to interviews conducted in the area) had two things to say about their business: first, they don’t need websites and second, there used to be a lot more nail places but many of them have gone out of business.

 Would a couple thousand potential new clients a month make a difference, do you suppose?

 Hundreds of people look for pediatricians, laser hair removal, orthodontists, and similar services in my neighborhood.

 So what if you were the first nail salon in my region to have a website?
 What if you were the first CPA to have a current, professionally built website?
 What if you were the dance studio with the best website?

 Do you seriously think that those companies wouldn’t have an advantage?

 Is it time to step up?

 If you’re still reading this, then you may be one of those business owners.
-You know that veterinarians (or whatever it might be) in your town mostly don’t bother with websites, but you’re sick of having customers ask for your web address and having to say you don’t have one.
+You know that veterinarians (or whatever it might be) in your town mostly don’t bother with websites, but you know that potential customers are relying on the internet now.

-Go to the Google AdWords Keyword Suggestions Tool.
+Sign up at Google Ads to get free access to the Google Ads Keyword Suggestions Tool.
 Type in the name of your field and your town or service area.
 You’ll get a chart that looks like this: